curlytailedbuffalo/pi-musicbox/README.md

 card = 0
 control =  PCM
 ```

-This is what my config file looks like.
+**This is what my full config file looks like.**
+Read through it to understand if you have never installed Pi MusicBox before.
 ```
 #################################
 # Pi MusicBox / Mopidy Settings #